stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 Last Updated: November 12, 2020

-This Agreement applies to any individual or entity who collaborates with us as a referrer or business partner - including end users of #stratapp who refer clients to us.
+This Agreement applies to any individual or entity who collaborates with us as a referrer or business partner, including end users of #stratapp who refer clients to us.

 ## Interpretation and Definitions